 Attack while Plaintext Retransmission of message 3 :

-in this case the adversary uses a channel-based MitM attack and manipulate handshake messages [32] .
+o In this case the adversary uses a channel-based MitM attack and manipulate handshake messages [32] .

 o The attacker blocks message 4 from arriving at the authenticator.
 This is illustrated in stage 1 of Figure 8.